-More info: WP Page Load Stats WordPress Plugin
+Go here to learn more about this WordPress plugin: WP Page Load Stats – WordPress Plugin

 Strictly System Check is a site monitoring tool that allows website administrators to regularly check the status of their site and to be notified if the site goes down or becomes overloaded.

 As the plugin author states, this plugin is not a replacement for professional server monitoring tools, but it can notify you when your site is down and help rescue your system from corrupt database tables before you even realize there has been an issue.